Discover more at Mottisfont

 Find out when Mottisfont is open, how to get here, the things to see and do and more.

-Drop by our shop and plant centre to browse a selection of gifts or perhaps a treat for yourself to remember your visit.
-Visit the second-hand bookshop to explore a range of genres and titles.
+Visit our shop and plant centre to browse a beautiful range of gifts and homeware, or pop into the second-hand bookshop and rediscover an old favourite - or find a new one!
 Every penny you spend here goes back to caring for Mottisfont and the countryside of South West Hampshire.

 We are proud to support local businesses with a selection of products made within a 30-mile radius of the estate.
 Our range includes local toiletries, jewellery, honey, gin, cider and ale.

 You can make the most of your green space with our range of gardening accessories, tools, and outdoor decorations.
-Our plant centre offers a seasonal range of plants, herbs, and flowers inspired by Mottisfont’s own gardens.
+Our plant centre offers a seasonal range of bulbs, plants, herbs and flowers inspired by Mottisfont’s own gardens.

 For younger visitors, we have a delightful range of pocket-money treats, traditional toys, games, and books inspired by the natural world.